-Wandering amongst the casks in the warehouses, underneath arched roofs thick with black moss, you’d struggle to believe that this site was once a shopping centre, so complete does the transformation into working distillery appear.
+Wandering among the casks in the warehouses, underneath arched roofs thick with black moss, you’d struggle to believe that this site was once a shopping centre, so complete does the transformation into working distillery appear.
 As for the casks themselves, thanks to the distillery’s French owners, there is an abundance of wine casks, something which is highlighted through their core range of single malts.
 The 225 is finished in ex-Sauternnes casks, the 228 in Burgundy Red Wine casks and the 500 in ex-Sherry butts.

 Despite enjoying a taste of all three however, I was more interested in the latest version of ‘The Murray’, a single malt named after Sir William Murray, 2nd Marquess of Tulllibardine and key figure in the Jacobite uprising of 1745.
 This latest edition had been finished in a Marsala Cask before bottling at 46% abv and retailing at £55.

 Smell: Perfumed Spices, Berries and Forest Fruits, Raspberry Jam, Cherry, Chocolate, Cinnamon and Paprika.